 At first I was at a loss.
 What on earth was going on?
-Was it the terrible 3’s?
-Was it a stomach ache?
+Was it the terrible 3’s or a stomach ache?
 Was it some wonder week or result of a shift in routine?

 My Type A-ness kicked in.
 If my kid thought he was going to fight my every instruction and get away with it, well, he had another think coming!

 So I did what many other mothers would do in my situation… I tightened the consequences.
 I thought I’d reign him in.

 The plan was to tomato stake him and we’d get to the bottom of this whole defiance issue.
 After all, I loved this baby more than words and didn’t want him growing up entitled with a bad attitude.

 You are probably smarter than me.
 You may not be surprised at what happened next.

 His defiant kid behavior did not improve.
 In fact, it simply got worse.
 He became more emotional, volatile, and confounding.

 I wondered if I was being too strict…or perhaps too lenient.
 Did he feel unloved?
 If so then why didn’t our individual time together seem to help the issue?

 Around this same time I was doing Love and Logic® parenting training and I had an epiphany.
 An epiphany that turned things around nearly immediately.

 As soon as I finished the lesson I sat back in my chair and let it sink in.
 There was a clear reason my son was fighting my instructions, commands, and our family rules.